 China reports 18 new COVID-19 cases

-SHANGHAI: China reported 18 new COVID-19 cases on Sunday (Nov 29), up from 11 a day earlier, the national health authority said on Monday.
+BEIJING, Dec 6 (Reuters) - China reported 18 new COVID-19 cases on Dec 5, up from 17 cases from a day earlier, the country's national health authority said on Sunday (Dec 6).

-The National Health Commission said in a statement 15 of the new cases were imported infections originating from overseas.
-It also reported three local infections in the Inner Mongolia region.

-The total number of confirmed COVID-19 cases in mainland China now stands at 86,530, while the death toll remained unchanged at 4,634.
+The number of confirmed COVID-19 cases in China stands at 86,619.
+The death toll remained unchanged at 4,634.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments